versalitas/sprint3/singleton/README.md

 Another variant is the "singletonish" pattern taking advantage of Node.js modules caching system.
 (source: https://medium.com/swlh/node-js-and-singleton-pattern-7b08d11c726a)

-Every call to require(‘score’) will get exactly (though unfortunately not in all circumstances) the same object returned since modules are cached after the first time they're loaded.
-The -ish is since it's not 100% foolproof.
+Every call to require(‘singleton’) will get exactly (though unfortunately not in all circumstances) the same object returned since modules are cached after the first time they're loaded.
+The "-ish" indicates it's not 100% foolproof.

 ```
 class Singleton {